 The Green Line of the San Diego Trolley system runs through Mission Valley making mass transit a convenient option for residents.
 This trolley line travels in an east-west direction through the heart of Mission Valley, making stops at Old Town, Morena/Linda Vista, Fashion Valley Transit Center, Hazard Center, Mission Valley Center, Rio Vista, Fenton Parkway and Qualcomm Stadium.
 Then it heads up to the campus of San Diego State University and on to La Mesa, El Cajon and Santee.

 Mission Valley is a unique community in that nearly all of the residents live in condominiums or apartments.
 There are very few detached single-family homes.
-In November, the median price of a condominium was $182,000 according to DataQuick.
-A number of condos currently for sale are priced in the $90,000s.
-At the high end, a 1,619 sq. ft., three-bedroom, townhome was recently listed for $599,000.
+In May, 2015, the median price of a condominium was $275,000 according to DataQuick.

 Living in Mission Valley today offers a very convenient lifestyle.
 Fashion Valley, Westfield Mission Valley, Hazard Center and Fenton Marketplace are major shopping centers that attract people from throughout the county.
 These centers offer anything you can imagine to buy.